sensorius/Calefactio/README.md

 A project to optimize a Nibe heatpump using weather forecasts and green electricity.
 The aim of Calefactio is to learn how to program an ESP32 microcontroller which then will be used to interface and to optimize a Nibe heatpump.

-Self-contained projects are created to solve specific tasks of building interfaces to different technological areas.
+Small projects with a limted scope of complexity are created to learn how to program an ESP32.
 Areas of interest are:

-* Nibe heatpump temperature sensors
+* How to read data from a NTC temperature sensor (Nibe heatpump temperature sensors)
-* Online Weather forecast service
-* Online Electric energy price forecast service*
+* How to parse a website (Online Weather forecast service, online Electric energy price forecast service)
-* Data Visualization
+* How to implement a webserver (Data Visualization)

 Project objectives: